-Table 2.40: Near Term IC&I Green Procurement Recommendations: ■ The development of a green procurement guide for the IC&I and C&D sectors should be integrated into the implementation plan for the near term CIWMP.
-Could be developed together with the Green Procurement Guide for City Operations waste.
-Sector(s) Served ■ IC&I ■ C&D Potentially City Operations Staffing Implications Staff time to research, develop procurement guide, and design P&E dependent on methods of promotion.
-Estimated Annual Operating Cost (2011\$) For IC&I and C&D entities, it would be likely that a 5% to 15% premium would be paid for environmentally preferable products.
-Increase in Diversion Could divert an additional 1% to 3% of the IC&I and C&D waste streams.
+Table 2.40: Near Term IC&I Green Procurement Recommendations: opment of a green procurement guide for the IC&I and C&D sectors integrated into the implementation plan for the near term CIWMP.
+Could be of Operations leveloped together with the Green Procurement Guide for City swaste.
+Sector(s) Served IC&I C&D Potentially City Operations Staffing Implications o research, develop procurement guide, and design P&E dependent s of promotion.
+Estimated Annual Operating Cost (2011\$) nd C&D entities, it would be likely that a 5% to 15% premium would environmentally preferable products.
+Increase in Diversion Could dive rt an additional 1% to 3% of the IC&I and C&D waste streams.
 Environmental and Social Benefits Consistent with zero waste principles.
-Overview of Implementation Plan and Timelines Research options for IC&I and C&D sectors and develop policy and promote the program on a long-term basis.
-Release Guidebook.
+Overview of Implementation Plan and Timelines options for IC&I and C&D sectors and develop policy and promote m on a long-term basis.
+Release G uidebook.